jungxue/R2Git/README.md

 ### 1.2 Basic setups

 Obviously, you need to have R (preferably also the latest version of R-Studio) and a Github account in order to start, and also Git bash for the commands.
-Here are the links for downloads.
+Here are links for downloads.

 - [**R**](https://cran.r-project.org/)
 - [**R-Studio**](https://www.rstudio.com/products/rstudio/download/)